PeterMaltzoff/huh/README.md

 ### Special Formatting for Name-Value Pairs
 When the JSON contains a leaf object with exactly two keys, one being "name", the application displays it in a special format with the name prominently displayed at the top and the other property below.
 This is particularly useful for representing entities like people, products, or locations in a more intuitive way.

+### Direct Edge Connections
+The graph uses straight diagonal lines to connect nodes instead of orthogonal (right-angled) connections, creating a cleaner and more intuitive visualization of relationships between data elements.

 ## Technologies Used